To Register for SAT: Students need to create an account on Collegeboard.com

 - Extra batteries for your calculator.
 Just as you need to ensure you have working pencils, you also don’t want to be left with a dead calculator.
 It’s a good idea to put in new batteries the day before the ACT and to make sure your calculator is working well.

 - Drinks and snacks for your breaks.
 You are not allowed to eat and drink within the testing room, but a drink and snacks will be a great way to energize during your breaks.

 - A watch with no noises or audible alarms.
 A watch may be a good way to help you keep track of time as you work through the sections.

 What NOT to Bring on Test Day

 - Any technology besides your calculator, especially anything with communication or recording capabilities.
 Cell phones, laptops, tablets, and cameras, to name a few, are definitely not allowed in the testing room.
-Security is high around the ACT, and any signs of potential cheating could come under investigation and make it into the news, as you can see from these high profile SAT cheating scandals.
+Security is high around the ACT, and any signs of potential cheating could come under investigation.
 Bringing these things on test day could have devastating consequences, not just getting you kicked out and your scores canceled, but also destroying your chances of college admission.

 - Notes, textbooks, dictionaries, translators, or any additional papers.

 - Any writing utensil that’s not a #2 pencil.